×

 Straight to a lender

-This could be a bank or non-bank lender, eg building society, credit union.
+This could be a bank or non-bank lender (for example, a building society or credit union).
 However, many non-bank lenders only deal with mortgage brokers.

 You aren't limited to your day-to-day bank.
 Talk to a number of lenders about rates and offers before you decide.